SUPPLY CHAIN EDUCATION AND INDUSTRY 4.0

 Manufacturers have been transforming technology since before the pandemic.
-The speed of change has increased due labor shortage, component shortage, inflation and supply chain woes.
+The speed of change has increased due to labor shortages, component shortages, inflation, and supply chain woes.
 One answer is Industry 4.0 which revolutionizes automation and data exchange in manufacturing technologies and processes.
-This includes IoT, Internet of Things, cloud computing, cognitive computing, and artificial intelligence.
+This includes IoT, the Internet of Things, cloud computing, cognitive computing, and artificial intelligence.

 Industry 4.0 Concepts

 > Interconnective IoT cloud pulls software, sensors, devices, and people together.